-The New Year’s Eve fireworks are over and for many it’s time to make New Year’s Resolutions.
-As much as I like the idea of resolving to do or not do something, it doesn’t really work for me and probably not for you either.
+The New Year’s Eve fireworks are over; for many, it’s time to make New Year’s Resolutions.
+As much as I like resolving to do or not do something, it doesn’t work for me and probably not for you either.

 It takes about a week or two to forget New Year’s Resolutions and here’s why.

-- New Year’s Resolutions are about what you think you should do, not what you really want to do.
-It’s really all about other people’s expectation of you.
+- New Year’s Resolutions are about what you think you should do, not what you want to do.
+It’s really all about other people’s expectations of you.

 - Most people go big!
 They set unrealistic goals or resolutions.
 Take Kickstarter, successful projects usually set achievable goals and when those are met stretcher goals and rewards are offered.

 - Unless it really means something to you, you’ll never achieve it.
-I’m talking about life changing, shaken to the very core of your being, and really how often does that happen.
+I’m talking about life-changing, shaken to the very core of your being, and how often that happens.

 - And finally, if it’s that important why on earth should you wait until New Year!!